-Driving while impaired (DWI), sometimes called “DUI,” results in criminal and administrative penalties.
+Driving while impaired (DWI), sometimes called "DUI," results in criminal and administrative penalties.
 Generally, the severity of these penalties increases when the offender has prior DWI convictions (Learn about the penalties for a first, second, third, and underage DWI.)
-In Minnesota, a “felony DWI” (also called “first-degree DWI”) carries the most serious consequences.
+In Minnesota, a "felony DWI" (also called "first-degree DWI") carries the most serious consequences.
 This article discusses some of the consequences of felony DWI.

 Minnesota defines DWI as driving, operating, or being in physical control of a motor vehicle while: